Outdoor Business Activity

 Businesses may not build a platform or place furniture in the public right-of-way without an approved Building Permit, Encroachment Permit and License Agreement.

-When you have modified your plans to address the issue, you may resubmit and have them reevaluated.
+- When you have modified your plans to address the issue, you may resubmit and have them reevaluated.
 Revised plans must be resubmitted within a maximum of 90 days from when you received the comments or the application expires.
 If that timeframe is exceeded, the City may terminate the Building Permit and require the Applicant to re-start the process from the beginning.

-You should fill out the Encroachment Permit Application and begin working with your insurance agent to get a Certificate of Insurance.
+Simultaneously, you should fill out the Encroachment Permit Application and begin working with your insurance agent to get a Certificate of Insurance.
 You can send your insurance agent the Insurance Requirements document as a reference.

 Again, businesses may not build a platform or place furniture in the public right-of-way without an approved Building Permit, Encroachment Permit and License Agreement.